 1. I don’t like to think there are many hard and fast rules with wedding makeup, but if I had to pick one, it would be to think ‘naturally glowing and gorgeous’.
 It’s your big day, so of course you want to look like your prettiest self.
-But big, obvious makeup ‘looks’ quickly date (ditto that for overdone hair) and advances in digital photography mean that lighter, fresher makeup looks fare better than the heavier ‘pancake’ makeup of the past.
+But big, obvious makeup ‘looks’ quickly date (ditto that for overdone hair) and advances in digital photography mean that lighter, fresher makeup looks to fare better than the heavier ‘pancake’ makeup of the past.

-2. With hot weather, the key is to think light layers of makeup that will still let your skin breathe.
+2. With hot weather, the key is to think of light layers of makeup that will still let your skin breathe.
 Yes, you’ll have to do a few more touch-ups than you would have with the thicker, chalkier makeup formulas of yesteryear, but the result will be prettier and much more natural.
 The best news?
 Modern makeup formulas have come on so fast in the last couple of years, there’s a plethora of whisper-light makeup textures, from foundations to eyeshadows and lipsticks that will still give great coverage but feel and look truly natural.

 3. I like to start with freshly moisturised skin – a smooth canvas means anything you apply on top will look super fresh.
 Olay and SKII make wonderful serum-soaked cloth masks that are literally like a skin drink.
 Clarins and Eve Lom also make great moisture masks, and I love Sisley’s Radiant Glow Express mask for a fresh glow in mere minutes.

-4. Once skin is clean and prepped, smooth on one of the new skin primers.
+4. Once the skin is clean and prepped, smooth on one of the new skin primers.
 They’re a world away from the old cloying silicone-filled primers of a few years ago.
 The newest ones are light, infuse skin with skincare benefits and can help your makeup really go the distance.
 I love Australian brand Becca, and their Radiance Primer is a total must (in fact, I love all their glow-giving makeup).
 Revlon’s Photoready Primer is excellent, YSL Top Secret Primer smells incredible and Nars contains a proper SPF of 30, which is useful for hot weather weddings.

-5. My foundation rule is: use as light a texture you can get away with.
-Tinted moisturisers, the new super-light foundation formulas, even a BB cream with just concealer where you need it, they’re more wearable than ever.
+5. My foundation rule is: use as light a texture as you can get away with.
+Tinted moisturisers, the new super-light foundation formulas, and even a BB cream with just concealer where you need it, they’re more wearable than ever.
 My new favourites are YSL le Teint Touche Eclat, Chanel Vitalumiere Aqua (liquid or cream), Estee Lauder Invisible fluid makeup or Bobbi Brown Skin Foundation.
-Apply with a clean brush and blend in with fingers, just where skin needs it (usually down the central panel of the face where skin can be ruddy or dull).
-Conceal blemishes and shadows (don’t forget the inner corners of your eyes, which can be very dark – doing this will brighten your eyes immediately) and powder only if you need it. (oops, forgot to say with foundations that getting the skin shade match is really important.
+Apply with a clean brush and blend in with fingers, just where the skin needs it (usually down the central panel of the face where skin can be ruddy or dull).
+Conceal blemishes and shadows (don’t forget the inner corners of your eyes, which can be very dark – doing this will brighten your eyes immediately) and powder only if you need it. (oops, forgot to say with foundations that getting the skin shade to match is really important.
 Don’t match the shade to the back of the bride’s hand, match it to her jawline and neck, to make sure it’s a perfect fit.)

 6. For the day, pack blotting papers or powdered blotting sheets to whisk away shine without smudging makeup or leaving skin looking ‘dusty’.
-The best I’ve found are by MAC, Paul & Joe (in the prettiest packaging) or Serge Lutens.
+The best I’ve found is by MAC, Paul & Joe (in the prettiest packaging) or Serge Lutens.

 7. Don’t underestimate the power of a touch of blush.
-It instantly perks up your skin and can make you look like you’ve had 8 hours sleep (even if you haven’t!).
+It instantly perks up your skin and can make you look like you’ve had 8 hours of sleep (even if you haven’t!).
 Powder blushes will last in the heat but I like a touch of cream or gel blush blended into skin with fingers – it really makes the glow look like your own.
 Check out Bobbi Brown Pot Rouge, Becca Beach Tints, Max Factor Miracle Touch Creamy Blush and Stila Convertible Colour.

-8. A light dusting of bronzer on top of blush can be great to contour and warm skin, if needed.
+8. A light dusting of bronzer on top of blush can be great to contour and warm skin if needed.

 9. Highlighter is really useful for adding instant freshness and it looks beautiful patted onto browbones, tops of cheekbones, the very inner corner of the eyes and on top of the cupid’s bow.
 Try something like MAC Cream Colour Base in Pearl.
 I would add that if you’re using shimmer, stick it placing it on one or two features only.
 Say, using it on eyes and lips and keeping skin velvety.
 Going overboard with shimmer and shine can leave you looking like a glitterball or, worse, really sweaty.
 It’s more modern to have a mix of textures.